• Skip to primary navigation

 • Do not use light coconut milk for this recipe, it will not turn out.

-• If your whipped cream is too thick or stiff after adding your sweetener, you can thin it by adding a little of the coconut water from your can.
-This will help to make it smooth and creamy.
+• If your whipped cream is too thick or stiff after adding your sweetener, you can thin it out by adding a little of the coconut water from your can.
 Just add a little bit at a time while blending.

-• This will not hold up well if kept at room temperature for too long (longer than ~2 hours) so be sure to use it right away.
+• This will not hold up well if kept at room temperature for too long (longer than ~2 hours) so be sure to use it right away or store it in the fridge.

-• Use it for fresh fruit or for topping fruit salads.
+• Use this healthy whipped cream for topping fresh berries, fresh fruit, or for topping fruit salads.

 A bowl of coconut whipped cream with a gold spoon in it.